munificent/craftinginterpreters/book/calls-and-functions.md

 compiler outlives the compiler and persists until runtime.
 So it needs its own heap allocated name string that it can keep around.

 Rad.
-Now we can compile function declarations, like:
+Now we can compile function declarations, like this:

 ```lox
 fun areWeHavingItYet() {